LumaSoft/ProveWidgetDemo/README.md

 ```

 Step #2:
-- Use the returned publicToken to open the widget
+- Call your server side API that returns the publicToken and pass it into widget publicToken field

 ```javascript
 if (window.VerifyWithProve && publicToken) {